annotation/text-fabric/tf/convert/app/transcription.md

 1. Words get the following features:
     *   `str`: the alphanumeric string that is the word;
     *   `after`: the non-alphanumeric string after the word unti the following word.
+«endTokenNo»

+«beginTokenYes»
+## Token detection

+Tokens have been detected by an NLP pipeline.
+The values of tokens are either words or non-word characters.
+White space is not part of the token.
+Whether a token is followed by a space or not is in the feature `after`.

+## Sentence detection
+Sentences have been detected by an NLP pipeline.
+They form a new nodetype, `sentence`, with just a sequence number as feature (`nsent`).
+«endTokenYes»

 ## «Slot»s

-Whether characters of words are taken as the basic unit (*slot*) is decided by the parameter `wordAsSlot`, passed to the conversion (for this corpus the slot type is **«slot»**).
+Whether characters of words  or tokens are taken as the basic unit (*slot*) is decided by the parameter `wordAsSlot`, passed to the conversion, and whether tokens have been provided later on.
+(for this corpus the slot type is **«slot»**).

 ### «Slot»s and empty elements